ingydotnet/git-subrepo/ReadMe.md

 ## Notes

+This command currently only works on POSIX systems.

 The `git-subrepo` repo itself has two subrepos.
 They are under the `./ext/` subdir.

-The `pull` command currently rebases the remote changes.
-This behavior may change.

 ## Author